-Lead is a toxic metal that is very common in the environment.
+Lead is a toxic metal that is common in the environment.
 Experts believe that no level of lead in the body is safe for children.
 Concern about lead poisoning in children occurs when lead reaches a level of 10 mcg/dL in the blood.
 Levels of 20 mcg/dL or more represent actual lead poisoning.
 This can lead to: SeizuresComaBrain and kidney damageDeath

 Lower levels of blood lead below currently accepted safe levels can lead to learning and/or behavioral difficulties.
 They can also delay puberty in boys.